d12frosted/elpa-mirror/gnu/triples-readme.txt

 			       ━━━━━━━━━

-Table of Contents
-─────────────────

-1. Installing
-2. Maturity
-3. Types and Schema
-4. The triples concept
-5. Setting and retrieving
-6. Predicates, with type and without
-7. Using direct SQL access

 The `triples' module is a standard database module designed for use in other emacs modules.
 It works with either the builtin sqlite in Emacs 29 or the [emacsql] module, and provides a simple way of storing